GRAVITATION

 Total deflection = \(2\int_{r_{per}}^{\infty}\frac{1}{r^2\sqrt{\frac{1}{b^2}-\frac{1}{r^2}\left(1-\frac{R_s}{R}\right)}}dr-\pi\hspace{2cm}\)(3.p)

-In the case where the radius \(R\) is \(\gg R_s\), since according to (3.n) \(b>R\), \(b\) is \(\gg R_s\) and a limited development in \(\frac{R_s}{b}\) gives \(2\varphi_0\approx\pi+\frac{2R_s}{b}\)10\(\hspace{2cm}\)(3.q)
+In the case where the radius \(R\) is \(\gg R_s\), since according to (3.n) \(b>R\), \(b\) is \(\gg R_s\) and a limited development in \(\frac{R_s}{b}\) of the integrator of (3.p) gives:

-giving the angle without deflection \(\pi\):
+giving with the angle without deflection \(\pi\):

-Total deflection \(\simeq\frac{2R_s}{b}\left(=\frac{4GM}{c^2b}\right)\hspace{2cm}\)(3.r)
+Total deflection \(\simeq\frac{2R_s}{b}\left(=\frac{4GM}{c^2b}\right).\hspace{2cm}\)(3.r)

-Apparent radius of a massive object
+Apparent radius of a massive object – Shadow

 The apparent radius of a massive object with radius \(R\ge {3\over 2}R_s\) is \(b_{lim}\) since no photon with impact parameter \(b<b_{lim}\) can reach the observer.

-If the massive object has a radius \(R\le {3\over 2}R_s\), its apparent radius is \(b_{crit}\) (or \(\frac{3\sqrt{3}}{2}R_s\)) since no photon of impact parameter \(b<b_{bcrit}\) can reach the observer.
+If the massive object has a radius \(R\le {3\over 2}R_s\), its apparent radius is \(b_{crit}\) (or \(\frac{3\sqrt{3}}{2}R_s\)) since no photon of impact parameter \(b<b_{crit}\) can reach the observer.
 It does not depend on \(R\).

 Circular orbit

-If \(b=b_{crit}\), (3.k) admits a double root \(r_{crit}={3\over 2}R_s\left(=\frac{3GM}{c^2}\right)\) and if \(R\lt{3\over 2}R_s\), \(p\) moves to an unstable circular orbit of radius \(r_{crit}\) around the massive object.
+If \(b=b_{crit}\), (3.k) has a double root \(r_{crit}={3\over 2}R_s\left(=\frac{3GM}{c^2}\right)\) and if \(R<{3\over 2}R_s\), \(p\) moves to an unstable circular orbit of radius \(r_{crit}\) around the massive object.

 Furthermore, \(r_{crit}={3\over 2}R_s\) is the minimum radial coordinate of \(p\) for a trajectory not impacting the massive object,

-which means that a photon cannot « tangent » a massive object of mass \(M\) and radius \(R<r_{crit}={3\over 2}R_s\).
+which means that a photon cannot « tangent » a massive object of mass \(M\) and radius \(R<r_{crit}\).

 Impact

-that \(r\) has no minimum and that \(p\) impacts the massive object, without condition on the value of \(R\).
+If \(b<b_{crit}\), (3.k) has no positive root which means that \(r\) has no minimum and that \(p\) impacts the massive object, without condition on the value of \(R\).

-the event horizon (« hypersurface » with radial coordinate \(R_s\)) and \(\frac{d\varphi}{dt}>0\): \(\frac{du}{d\varphi}={1\over b}\) that is \(\tan L_{impact}=\frac{R_s}{b}\).
+In the case of a black hole, (3.j) gives for \(p\) entering the event horizon (« hypersurface » with radial coordinate \(R_s\)) and \(\frac{d\varphi}{dt}>0\): \(\frac{du}{d\varphi}={1\over b}\) that is \(\tan L_{impact}=\frac{R_s}{b}\).

 The condition \(b<b_{crit}\) then leads to: \(\tan L_{impact}>\frac{R_s}{b_{crit}}\)